TanguyLallemand/similarity-graph/README.md

 # Python_align

 Python_align is a python script permitting to construct a network graph based on similarity between different DNA sequences from a fasta file.
+All files necessary are accessible on this [repository](https://bitbucket.org/TanguyLallemand/python_align/src/master/)

 ## Getting Started